zhangruixue8080/mktcontent/offers/ms-mc-azr-44p-en.md

 If you exceed the data transfer quota, your account may be suspended without prior notice, and the credit amount will be reset to ‘0.’
 You can visit [here](https://account.windowsazure.cn/Subscriptions/) to verify real-time data transfer usage status.

-If you will require a higher Data Transfer quota, you will need to convert to a [Standard Pay-in-Advance Offer](/offers/ms-mc-arz-33p/).
+If you will require a higher Data Transfer quota, you will need to convert to e [Standard Pay-in-Advance Offer](/offers/ms-mc-arz-33p/).

 ##Service Level Agreements